Marcel Nguyen: Sporting career

-2005–2007
+2005–2008

-In 2005, Nguyen was the German junior champion on parallel bars, runner-up on rings and third in the vault.
-That same year he took part in the World Championships in Melbourne for the first time.
-During qualifications he placed 16th on parallel bars but did not qualify to the event finals.
-After the World Cup, Nguyen spent a year at the sports boarding school in Stuttgart in order to prepare with his teammates under the coaches Anatoli Jarmovski and Klaus Nigl for the 2006 World Championships in Aarhus.
-Nguyen competed at the 2006 World Artistic Gymnastics Championships where he helped Germany finish seventh in the team final.

-In 2007 Nguyen competed at the 2007 World Artistic Gymnastics Championships where he helped Germany win the team bronze medal.
+In 2005 Nguyen was the German junior champion on parallel bars, runner-up on rings and third in the vault.
+That same year he took part in the World Championships for the first time.
+During qualifications he placed sixteenth on parallel bars but did not qualify to the event finals.
+Nguyen competed at the 2006 World Championships where he helped Germany finish seventh in the team final.
+Nguyen competed at the 2007 World Championships where he helped Germany win the team bronze medal.

-2008

-Nguyen competed at the Beijing Olympics where he helped Germany place fourth in the team final.
+Nguyen competed at the 2008 Olympic Games in Beijing where he helped Germany place fourth in the team final.
 Individually he did not qualify to any event finals.

 2009–2011

 In 2009 Marcel finished second in the Champions Trophy and the German Championship.
 This was followed by winning the title in the German National league with KTV Straubenhard.

-In 2010, Nguyen competed at the 2010 European Men's Artistic Gymnastics Championships where he helped Germany win team gold.
+In 2010, Nguyen competed at the European Championships where he helped Germany win team gold.
 Individually he won bronze on floor exercise and placed sixth on vault and still rings.
 Later that year he broke the fibula in his right leg at a friendly meet between Germany, Switzerland, and Romania.

-In 2011 Nguyen competed at the 2011 European Artistic Gymnastics Championships.
-He won the gold medal on parallel bars, making him the first gymnast to have won since 1955.
-He later competed at the 2011 World Artistic Gymnastics Championships where he helped Germany place sixth in the team final and individually he placed eighth in the all-around.
+Nguyen returned to competition at the 2011 European Championships.
+He won the gold medal on parallel bars, making him the first German gymnast to have won this event title 1955.
+He later competed at the 2011 World Championships where he helped Germany place sixth in the team final and individually he placed eighth in the all-around.

+2012

+Nguyen competed at the 2012 American Cup where he placed third behind Danell Leyva and Nikolai Kuksenkov.
+At the European Championships Nguyen retained his parallel bars title.

+Nguyen was selected to represent Germany at the 2012 Summer Olympics alongside Philipp Boy, Fabian Hambüchen, Andreas Toba, and Sebastian Krimmer.
+At the 2012 Olympic Games Nguyen helped the German team finish seventh in the team final.
+Individually he won two silver medals, the first in the men's all-around behind Kōhei Uchimura and later on parallel bars behind Feng Zhe.
+Additionally he finished eighth in the floor exercise final.
+By winning an Olympic all-around medal Nguyen became the first German to win an all-around medal for Germany since the 1936 Olympic Games held in Berlin.